Bloomington hockey coach dies from single punch following dispute about social distancing at St. Paul bar

 The Ramsey County Attorney's Office charged Whisler with second-degree murder on Monday.
 The charge said Whisler caused Ryan's death without intent.

-According to the complaint, Whisler punched a hole into cellophane put in place over a urinal to encourage social distancing, and Whisler then took a cellphone video of himself urinating into it.
-Ryan was agitated with Whisler and called him out as they were leaving the bar, the complaint said.
+According to the complaint, Whisler punched a hole into cellophane that was put in place over a urinal to encourage social distancing, then took a cellphone video of himself urinating into it.
+Ryan called Whisler out on it as they were leaving the bar.

-The verbal confrontation was cooling down when the men and their friends got outside, according to a witness in the complaint.
+The verbal confrontation was cooling down when the men and their friends got outside, a witness said.

 Then Whisler pulled Ryan's mask from his face and grabbed his shirt, the complaint said.
-Witnesses tried to separate the two, and a friend of Whisler's friend seemed to be directing him away from the bar when Whisler punched Ryan in the face, according to the complaint.
+Witnesses tried to separate the two, and a friend of Whisler's friend seemed to be directing him away when Whisler punched Ryan in the face, the complaint says.

 Alex Chhith • 612-673-4759